Najaf: Medieval and modern history

-In early 14th century Sheikh Ibn Battuta visited the burial site of Ali ibn Abi Talib during his travels in Iraq after his pilgrimage to Mecca.
-During this period Najaf was called Meshhed Ali.
+In early 14th century, Sheikh Ibn Battuta visited the burial site of Ali ibn Abi Talib during his travels in Iraq after his pilgrimage to Mecca.
+During this period, Najaf was called Meshhed Ali.
 As Translated by Samuel Lee, Ibn Battuta in his Arabic Rihla relates:

-In the 16th century, Najaf was conquered by the Ottoman Empire.
+In the 16th century, Najaf was conquered by the Ottomans, and became part of Ottoman Iraq.
 The Safavid dynasty of Iran maintained continuous interest to this Shia site.
 During the Ottoman–Safavid War (1623–1639), they were twice able to capture the city, but lost it again to the Ottomans in 1638.

 Under the rule of the Ottoman Empire, Najaf experienced severe difficulties as the result of repeated raids by Arab desert tribes and the Persian army with acute water shortages causing lack of a reliable water supply.
 The number of inhabited houses in the city had plummeted from 3,000 to just 30 by the start of the 16th century.

 When the Portuguese traveller Pedro Texeira passed through Najaf in 1604, he found the city in ruins, inhabited by little more than 500 people.
 This was largely the result of a change in the course of the Euphrates river eastwards in the direction of Hilla, leaving Najaf and Kufa high and dry, leading to the destruction of the local formerly rich agriculture, demise of the palm groves and orchards, followed by the salinization of the underground water due to evaporation.

-During the 18th century the scholarly life of Najaf came to be dominated by Farsi-speaking ‘Ulema’ (عُلُمَاء, Scholars) from Iran.
+During the 18th century, the scholarly life of Najaf came to be dominated by Farsi-speaking ‘Ulema’ (عُلُمَاء, Scholars) from Iran.

 The water shortages were finally resolved in 1803 when the Euphrates made its way to the city once again.
 The shift in the river's flow was the product of a century-long effort by the Ottomans to shift the flow of the river, so as to deprive marsh-dwelling tribes like the Khaza'il of the watery environment that allowed them to evade state control.
 These long-term efforts rendered successful the construction of the Hindiyya Canal in 1793, which further shifted the flow of the Euphrates.
 These hydrological shifts were to have religious implications.
 Most notable was the consolidation and spread of Shi'ism.
 As the shrine city of Najaf gained access to water again, its notables and holy men began to wield considerable power in the area.
 In 1811, the last city wall was rebuilt.